poiyomi/PoiyomiDocs/docs/general/translation.md

 ## LilToon

-LilToon uses a much different and simplified approach to Toon shading compared to Poiyomi.
-There are some settings that are carried over, **however it will require usage of our included script utility** in order to reliably translate the listed properties over.
+LilToon uses a much different approach to Toon shading compared to Poiyomi. **However, it requires usage of our included script utility** in order to reliably translate the listed properties over from LilToon to Poiyomi.

 ### Using the LilToon to Poiyomi Script